Caribbean Nurses: Making The Move to the U.S.

 In 2017, approximately 4.4 million Caribbean immigrants resided in the U.S., accounting for 10 percent of the nation’s 44.5 million immigrants.
 And due to a major nursing shortage, hospitals are increasingly sourcing nursing talent from abroad, meaning this figure is set to rise in the coming years.

-Right now, nurses from the Caribbean who have passed their NCLEX are particularly sought after by both acute care and long-term care facilities across the US.
+Right now, nurses from the Caribbean who have passed their NCLEX are particularly qualified for our clients in the U.S.